 Beryl D’Souza-Vali, MRCPCH

-Especially concerned with the issues of human trafficking, women’s rights and the ritual flesh trade, GSHI works with other Dalit activists and medical professionals around the globe to bring together the required resources to see the “untouchable” people of India achieve health and well-being in this generation.
+Especially concerned with the issues of human trafficking, women’s rights and the ritual flesh trade, GSHC works with other Dalit activists and medical professionals around the globe to bring together the required resources to see the “untouchable” people of India achieve health and well-being in this generation.